dotku/setFloat/README.md

 In general we handle on number and dot as float number needs, so it would be regex with `/\d|\./` to validate the number from string.
 Baside of that, we have few corner cases:

+1. Leading 0 is not allowed for number more then 1.
-1. It is not allow double 0 or double dots ("..") in the beginning of the string input.
+2. It is not allow double 0 in the beginning of the string input.
-2. There shouldn't be more then 1 dot in the string.
+3. It is not allow double dots ("..") among the number characters.

 Here is the function: